Lupe Pure Cordless Review

 Hair wrap

-Most cordless vacuums struggle with cleaning long strands of hair, especially options with narrow brushes.
+Most cordless vacuums struggle with cleaning long strands of hair, especially those with narrow brushes.

-So I tested how well Lupe does, and it surprisingly did well, considering it doesn’t have any anti-tangle system.
+I tested how well Lupe performs, and it surprisingly did well, considering it doesn’t have an anti-tangle system.

-During the initial testing phase, I planned on doing tests for five and seven-inch strands.
-Lupe did well for both, so I added a nine-inch hair strand test.
+During the initial testing phase, I planned to conduct tests for five- and seven-inch strands.
+Lupe performed well in both areas, so I added a nine-inch hair strand test.

 • 5-inch (one gram): 0.82 grams (or 82%) inside the dustbin, 0.18 grams (or 18%) around the brush